NASA-inspired 'Future Flight' ride to 'drop' Super Bowl fans on journey to Mars

 "When they get to Mars [virtually] and reach the top of the drop tower, now we transition from the CGI of virtual reality into the very real.
 We have a 360-degree panoramic image of Mars taken by the rovers that are on the Red Planet," Kennedy described.

-"Future Flight" concludes with a 90-foot drop that transports riders visually from Mars to Earth.(Houston Super Bowl Host Committee)
+"Future Flight" concludes with a 90-foot drop that transports riders from Mars to Earth.(Houston Super Bowl Host Committee)